Matroid Chern-Schwartz-MacPherson cycles and Tutte activities: Chern-Schwartz-MacPherson cycles and the main calculation

-In \cite[Theorem 2.3]{medrano-rincon-shaw} it was demonstrated the $\csm_k(M)$ are tropical cycles.
+\end{definition} In \cite[Theorem 2.3]{medrano-rincon-shaw} it was shown that the $\csm_k(M)$ cycles of a matroid of a hyperplane arrangement defined over $\mathbb{C}$ are given by the Chern-Schwartz-MacPherson cycles of the complement of the arrangement via the theory of Minkowski weights.
+Furthermore, it is demonstrated that these are tropical cycles.
 We remark that the presence of the $(-1)^{d-k}$ in Equation \eqref{csmform} is necessary for Definition \ref{csmdef} to agree with the definition for complements of complex hyperplane arrangements.

 In the case of matroids representable over the complex numbers, additivity for Chern-Schwartz-MacPherson cycles has been applied to show that their degrees satisfy a specialization of the deletion-contraction formula for the Tutte polynomial \cite{cohen-denham-falk-varchenko,denham-garrousian-schulze, huh-chromatic, aluffi, huh-likelihood, huh-logconcavity}.
-L\'opez de Medrano-Rin\'con-Shaw combinatorially extended this inductive degree calculation to arbitrary matroids.
+L\'opez de Medrano-Rinc\'on-Shaw combinatorially extended this inductive degree calculation to arbitrary matroids.

 \begin{thrm}[{\cite[Theorem 1.4]{medrano-rincon-shaw}}] Let $\M$ be a loopless matroid on $\llbracket n \rrbracket$ of rank $d+1$.
 Let $\csm_{k}(\M)$ denote its $k$th Chern-Schwartz-MacPherson cycle, then for $k= 0, \ldots, d$